NyxTheDark/Basic-Firewall-Configuration-with-UFW/README.md

-# UFW Basic Firewall Configuration

-## Task 2: Basic Firewall Configuration with UFW
+# Task 2: Basic Firewall Configuration with UFW

-### Overview
-This project demonstrates the setup and configuration of UFW (Uncomplicated Firewall) on a Linux system.
-UFW is a user-friendly front-end for managing iptables firewall rules.
+This project demonstrate how to set up UFW "Uncomplicated Firewall" on your linux device.
+Firewall are used to filter out the network traffic to ensure protection against the DOS, DDOS or anyb other network based attack, it also bee used to restrict the access of ntwork to specific network or entire subnet.

 ### Objective
 Set up a basic firewall using UFW with the following requirements:
 - Allow SSH traffic (port 22)
 - Deny HTTP traffic (port 80)
-- Verify firewall status and rules
+- Verification firewall status and rules

 ### Files Included
-- `ufw_configuration.sh` - Main configuration script
+- `ufw_configuration.sh` - Configuration script
 - `README.md` - This documentation file

 ## Prerequisites